purescript-hyper/hyper/docs/src/extensions/index.rst

 Extensions
 **********

-This chapter shows extensions built on top of the Core API, providing higher-level abstractions.
+There are a number of extensions built on top of the Core API, providing higher-level abstractions.
 They are, for technical reasons, usually hosted as separate Git repositories.